GarvBelani/Kivo_Slack_Bot_CapAI/README.md

-# 🧠 Slack-Jira GPT Bot
+# 🧠 Kivo Slack-Jira GPT Bot

 This Slack bot integrates with Jira and OpenAI to help you:
 - Create Jira tickets using natural language